wintwah243/EnvironNet-aiot/README.md

 # 🌍 EnvironNet - Trash Classification AI

 EnvironNet is a deep learning-powered application that classifies everyday waste into **10 categories** using a MobileNetV2-based convolutional neural network with accuracy of **92.63%**.
-It aims to make waste management faster, smarter, and more environmentally friendly.
+It aims to make waste management faster, smarter, and more environmentally friendly.🌏
 <img width="1920" height="1080" alt="IMG_2208" src="https://github.com/user-attachments/assets/1540d80e-fc14-43dd-9c3f-e4b1a7132ef7" />

 ---